cityofaustin/form-service-api/README.md

 The templates use shared components by using Jinya's include method, ie:

 ```
-{% include 'email/officepoliceoversight/common/head.html' %}
+{% include 'templates/common/head.html' %}
 ```

 # Translations

 The translations are put into a yaml file, and it follows a basic syntax.
-The file is loaded in-memory into a dicctionary in python, and from there the translations will be available to the entire application.
+The file is loaded in-memory into a dictionary in python, and from there the translations will be available to the entire application.

 The first step is to load the yaml file, for that there is this method: